Dazt5/security-services/README.md

 # Security service project

+Project is organized using modules and following **Hexagonal Architecture**:

+## Modules:
+- <b>code-domain</b>: inside this module are the domain entities, use cases and ports that will interact with the infrastructure.
+- <o>adapters-incoming</o>: inside this module we will found the classes that will interact with third-party APIs or
+- <g>adapters-outgoing</g>: there are the data persistence classes and integration with third-party systems.
+- <r>app</r>: general project configuration and aspects related to the app infrastructure.

 ## Database configuration

-Inside module `adapters-outgoing/src/main/resource`, there is a docker-compose script to autoconfigure a postgres database.
+Inside module `adapters-outgoing/src/main/resource`, there is a docker-compose script with an autoconfigured postgres database.

-to complete the setup you should configure the following env variables
+to complete the setup you should configure the following env variables:

 - `POSTGRES_DEFAULT_USER_NAME`: postgres root user e.g: `postgres`
 - `POSTGRES_DEFAULT_USER_PASSWORD`: postgres root user password e.g `password`